sftcd/openssl/doc/designs/ech-api.md

 ```

 The caller allocates the ``inner_ch`` buffer, on input ``inner_len`` should
-contain the size of the ``inner_ch`` buffer, on output the size of the actuall
+contain the size of the ``inner_ch`` buffer, on output the size of the actual
 inner CH.
 Note that, when ECH decryption succeeds, the inner CH will always be
 smaller than the outer CH.

 If there is no ECH present in the outer CH then this will return 1 (i.e., the
 call will succeed) but ``decrypted_ok`` will be zero.
-The same wll result if a
+The same will result if a
-GREASE'd ECH is present or decryption fails for some other (indistinguishable)
+GREASEd ECH is present or decryption fails for some other (indistinguishable)
 reason.

 "GREASEing" is defined in
 [RFC8701](https://datatracker.ietf.org/doc/html/rfc8701) and is a mechanism
 intended to discourage protocol ossification that can be used for ECH.
-(GREASE'd ECH may turn out to be important as a step towards widespread
+(GREASEd ECH may turn out to be important as a step towards widespread
 deployment of ECH.)

 Client-side APIs